skellis46/slipbox/the Dao of butchering cows.md

 - wondering about directionality -- the flow of the technics/device paradigm squeezing back into their bodies, and how they move. and the flow of the Dao.

-In _The question concerning technology in China: an essay in cosmotechnics_ (2016), Hui distinguishes precisely between technics, techne, and technology:

->technics refers to the general category of all forms of making and practice; techne refers to the Greek conception of it, which Heidegger understands as poiesis or bringing forth; and technology refers to a radical turn which took place during European modernity, and developed in the direction of ever-increasing automation, leading consequently to what Heidegger calls the Gestell.[@hui-2016-question p.4]

-Technology here is akin to what Neil Postman famously called the technopoly.

 ---

 _thoughts & links:_